-19. A phased scheme of landscaping and tree planting shall be submitted to and approved by the Mineral Planning Authority before operations on the site commence, or within such longer period as the Mineral Planning Authority after consultation with the operator shall determine, and implemented in accordance with an agreed timetable.
-Unless otherwise agreed in writing by the Mineral Planning Authority, such a scheme shall include, amongst other matters, provision for:
+- 21. Unless otherwise agreed in writing by the Mineral Planning Authority, a phased scheme of landscaping and tree planting shall be submitted to and approved by the Mineral Planning Authority before operations on the site commence, or within such longer period as the Mineral Planning Authority after consultation with the operator shall determine, and implemented in accordance with an agreed timetable.
+Such a scheme shall include, amongst other matters, provision for: - (a) the retention of as many existing trees or hedgerows within the site and on the site boundaries as possible, these being accurately identified on a plan, and measures to protect these trees from damage during operations, including a defined buffer zone, to be approved by the Mineral Planning Authority, in accordance with Condition 14. - (b) additional tree and shrub planting prior to commencement of operations, formation of earth bunds, fencing or other measures to screen working areas, and any plant or buildings. - (c) as working and restoration proceeds additional tree and shrub planting required to ensure the restored land is absorbed into the local landscape; - (d) details of the planting specification, species, size, spacing and number of trees and shrubs to be planted, and measures to protect and maintain the trees and shrubs in accordance with good silvicultural practice;

-- (a) the retention of as many existing trees or hedgerows within the site and on the site boundaries as possible, these being accurately identified on a plan, and measures to protect these trees from damage during operations, including a defined buffer zone, to be approved by the Mineral Planning Authority. - (b) additional tree and shrub planting prior to commencement of operations, formation of earth bunds, fencing or other measures to screen working areas, and any plant or buildings. - as working and restoration proceeds additional tree and shrub planting required to ensure the restored land is absorbed into the local landscape; - (d) details of the planting specification, species, size, spacing and number of trees and shrubs to be planted, and measures to protect and maintain the trees and shrubs in accordance with good silvicultural practice; - (e) tree/hedgerow to be created on the western perimeter of the site as shown, in principle, on attached Plan 1; - (f) a timetable within which the agreed scheme shall be implemented;
+- (e) details of proposals to reinstate crossing points of any line of hedgerow approved in accordance with Condition 5; - (f) a timetable within which the agreed scheme shall be implemented;